webui-dev/website/server/docs/2.5/README.md

 Show a **WebView** window using embedded HTML, or a file.
 If the window is already open, it will be refreshed.

-> WebUI main focus is using the web browsers as GUI, but in case you need to use WebView instead of a web browser, then you can use this API which is added to WebUI starting from v2.5.
+> WebUI's primary focus is using web browsers as GUI, but if you need to use WebView instead of a web browser, then you can use this API, which was added to WebUI starting from v2.5.

-> Windows dependencies: WebView2, and `WebView2Loader.dll`.
+> Windows Dependencies: WebView2, and `WebView2Loader.dll`.
+>

-> Linux dependencies: WebKit GTK v3.
+> Linux Dependencies: WebKit GTK v3.
+>

-> macOS dependencies: WebKit (_WKWebView_).
+> macOS Dependencies: WebKit (_WKWebView_).

 <!-- tabs:start -->
 <!-- ---------- -->